Warblefly/MultimediaTools-mingw-w64/README.md

  * pdftotext — extracts text from PDF files, with control over layout and parsed areas
  * pdfunite — joins many PDF files into one
  * poppler-qt5viewer — displays PDF file in graphical window: a simple PDF reader program
+* cuetools — manipulates CUE and BIN files associated with audio CD mastering or ripping
+ * cueconvert — converts between CUE and TOC formats
+ * cuebreakpoints —  prints the breakpoints from a CUE or TOC file
+ * cueprint — prints disc and track information for a CUE or TOC file
+ * cuetag — tags files based on CUE or TOC information
 * libpcre — Perl-compatible regular expression library
  * pcregrep — grep using the PCRE regular expression library, compatible with the regular expressions of Perl 5
  * pcretest — performs tests upon regular expressions using the PCRE library